-UPnP: To use the Universal Plug and Play (UPnP[TM]) feature click on the checkbox to enable.
+UPnP Settings: To use the Universal Plug and Play (UPnPTM)

+feature click on Enabled.
 UPNP provides compatibility with networking equipment, software and peripherals.

-WAN Ping: Unchecking the box will not allow the DIR-615 to respond to pings.
+Internet Ping: Unchecking the box will not allow the DIR-625 to respond to pings.
 Blocking the Ping may provide some extra security from hackers.
 Check the box to allow the Internet port to be "pinged".

-WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or Auto.
+Internet Port You may set the port speed of the Internet port Speed: to 10Mbps, 100Mbps, or auto.
 Some older cable or DSL modems may require you to set the port speed to 10Mbps.